semaphoreci/docs/docs/examples/ios-continuous-integration-with-xcode.md

           # Download source code from GitHub.
           - checkout

-          # Restore dependencies from cache.
+          # Restore dependencies from the cache.
 This command will not fail in
-          # case of a cache miss.
-In case of a cache hit, bundle  install will
+          # the event of a cache miss.
+In the event of a cache hit, bundle install will
           # complete in about a second.
           # See https://docs.semaphoreci.com/essentials/caching-dependencies-and-directories/
           - cache restore